jossl95/Intersectional_Inequalities_Non-employment/README.md

-# Intersectionele sekse- en herkomstverschillen in niet-werken: Een
-verklaring op basis van sociaal kapitaal
+# Intersectionele sekse- en herkomstverschillen in niet-werken: Een verklaring op basis van sociaal kapitaal

-**English Title**
+**English Title:**
 > Intersectional sex and country of origin differences in
 non-employment: an explanation based on social capital.